fernzi/jekyll-wkd/README.md

 export them into the `.well-known/openpgpkey` directory on the generated site.

+By default, the exported key directory will be in the advanced format, with keys being placed on a folder corresponding to their domain, each with their own separate policy file.
+To use the direct format, meant to be served from the root of a domain, you'll need to change the `mode` option in your `_config.yml` file to `direct`, as shown further below.

 The keys will still be regarded as static files by Jekyll, so they'll also be copied over to the generated side under the same directory they're in.